2013 Super 8 Twenty20 Cup

 The 2013 Faysal Bank Super Eight T20 Cup was the third season of the Faysal Bank Super Eight T20 Cup.
-It was played between March 26, 2013, and March 31, 2013, at the Gaddafi Stadium in Lahore.
+It was played from March 26to 31, 2013, at the Gaddafi Stadium in Lahore.
 A total of 15 matches were played during the tournament.

 Faisalabad Wolves were crowned the champions for the 2nd time.
 They beat the defending champions Sialkot Stallions in the final.
 Faisalabad Wolves won their first title in 2005.
 They participated in the 2013 Champions League Twenty20 as a result of winning the tournament.

 Venue

 All the matches were played at Gaddafi Stadium, Lahore.